ekaomk/Minecraft-RCON-Console/README.md

 $queryHost = "localhost";
 $queryPort = 25585;
 ```
+3. Edit "authsys.php" to create accounts (information in file) - the default username is `admin`, default password `1234abcd`
-3. Upload all file to your server.
+4. Upload all file to your server.
-4. Edit your "server.properties" file.
+5. Edit your "server.properties" file.
 add (port number and RCON password on you.)
 ```
 query.port=25585